This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Dr. Lebenthal is a specialist in pleural mesothelioma and works at Brigham and Women’s Hospital in Boston and Dana-Farber Cancer Institute, hospitals with which he is affiliated.
-His current position is as the director of Minimally Invasive Thoracic Surgery in the VA Boston Healthcare System-West Roxbury Campus.
-He is also an instructor in surgery at Harvard Medical School.
+Dr. Lebenthal is a pleural mesothelioma specialist affiliated with Brigham and Women’s Hospital in Boston and Dana-Farber Cancer Institute.
+He is the director of Minimally Invasive Thoracic Surgery in the VA Boston Healthcare System.
+Dr. Lebenthal is one of few mesothelioma specialists working for the Veterans Administration (VA).

 Education and Early Career

-Dr. Lebenthal then moved to New York and spend one year learning advanced laparoscopic surgical techniques while working at Mount Sinai Medical Center.
+Dr. Lebenthal then moved to New York, where he spent one year learning advanced laparoscopic surgical techniques while working at Mount Sinai Medical Center.
 He completed his fellowships in cardiothoracic surgery and minimally invasive thoracic surgery at Brigham and Women’s Hospital in Boston.

 Career in Boston

 Dr. Lebenthal chose to stay in Boston and now has privileges at Brigham and Women’s Hospital and the Dana-Farber Cancer Institute.
 He is the director of minimally invasive thoracic surgery at the VA hospital and is an instructor at Harvard Medical School.

 Dr. Lebenthal specializes in esophageal cancer, diseases at the gastro-esophageal junction, lung cancer, and mesothelioma.

 Dr. Lebenthal specializes in the treatment of pleural mesothelioma.
 Unlike many other mesothelioma specialists, Dr. Lebenthal is particularly interested in working with former military personnel.
 Asbestos, a leading cause of mesothelioma, was used heavily in the military.
 Many United States veterans were exposed to asbestos during their years of service.